graphql-python/graphene/docs/types/objecttypes.rst

 not be an actual instance of the ``ObjectType``.

-If an explicit resolver is not defined on the ``ObjectType`` then Graphene will attempt to use a property with the same name on the object that is passed to the ``ObjectType``.
+If an explicit resolver is not defined on the ``ObjectType`` then Graphene will attempt to use a property with the same name on the object or dict that is passed to the ``ObjectType``.

 .. code:: python